Frequently Asked Questions

 16. Does my runner keep the same race number for the whole season?

 Yes.
-Even if your runner has a birthday during the season, the race number stays the same.
-There are birthdays virtually every day during the season, so it is simply not possible to constantly be updating bibs.
-The number reflects the runner’s age as of the date of the first meet.
 This is how we keep track of results throughout the season, so it is important that children bring their bibs each week.
 Please pin the race bib to the front of your child’s shirt with a four safety pins, each anchoring a corner, because they do flap around when kids are running.

 17. What do I do if we forget to bring the race number to a Meet?